easolhq/easolhq.github.io/docs/reference/objects/product/address.md

 parent: Product
 grand_parent: Objects
 ---
-The `address` object has the following attributes:
+The `Address` object has the following attributes:

 # address.city